| YAML formatted DSL files is a Preview feature. |

 |

-The Git repository directory containing scripts.
+The path to the Git repository directory containing the scripts.
 The default is the current directory. |

 |

-Apply DSL starting with the selected script.
-DSL scripts run prior to this one are ignored.
-Use this option if the previous run stopped due to an unexpected error. |
+Applies the DSL starting from the specified script.
+All scripts that run before this are skipped.
+Use this option if a previous run stopped due to an unexpected error. |

 |